-February 15, 2024 is the deadline for graduate applications for those wishing to enter the PhD or MFA in fall 2024.
-We do not admit new PhD or MFA students in spring.
+February 15, 2026 is the next deadline for graduate applications for those wishing to enter the PhD and MFA Fall 2026.
+We do not admit new PhD and MFA students in Spring semesters.

 Georgia State University Creative Writing Program students enjoy the benefits of working with our award-winning faculty while living and writing in Atlanta, an international city with vibrant literary, art, music, and food cultures.

-We award the PhD in English, Concentration in Creative Writing (one of the top 15 in the US, as ranked by Poets & Writers), the Master of Fine Arts in Creative Writing, and the BA in English, Concentration in Creative Writing.
+We award the PhD in English, Concentration in Creative Writing (one of the top 15 in the US, as ranked by Poets & Writers), the MFA in Creative Writing, and the BA in English, Concentration in Creative Writing.
 You can explore the details of these degree programs in the Graduate Catalog and the Undergraduate Catalog.
-(The catalog system is annoying to navigate, sorry.
-Please feel free to ask for clarification.)

 We offer a number of financial aid opportunities for graduate students, including the Paul Bowles Fellowship in Fiction, the Virginia Spencer Carr Fellowship in Prose, teaching assistantships, and editorial assistantships at the literary magazine Five Points.

-Information about how to apply to the PhD and the MFA can be found here.
-(Go ahead and click “Apply Now” over on the left, even if you’re not ready to apply when you click the button.
-That click leads to the College of Arts & Science’s Graduate Admissions page, which has links to several other useful pages.)
+Information about how to apply to the PhD and MFA can be found here.
 For more details, consult also the Graduate Catalog, which can be found here.

 Information about the BA in English, Concentration in Creative Writing, can be found here.
 For more details, consult also the Undergraduate Catalog, which can be found here.